What We Do

 Frequently Asked Questions

-What is included in a security assessment?
+What is included in a cloud security assessment?

 A cloud security assessment analyzes an organization’s cloud-based infrastructure and application environments to assure that the organization is protected from a wide variety of security risks and threats.

-SecureSky assesses IaaS, PaaS and SaaS security and detection policy parameters, comparing the current state of the cloud environment to best security practices, as defined by Center for Internet Security (CIS) benchmarks, and other cloud security standards.
+SecureSky’s cloud security assessment evaluates IaaS, PaaS and SaaS security and detection policy parameters, comparing the current state of the cloud environment to best security practices, as defined by Center for Internet Security (CIS) benchmarks, and other cloud security standards.

 Who is the intended audience for a security assessment report?